sumedh-work-web/frontend-takehome/NOTES.md

 What would you cut, change, or add with another day?

-During a live call, recent context is more valuable than complete history, so the transcript prioritizes nearby evidence over archival browsing.

 I would add a lightweight suggestion history so a rep can recover a recently expired prompt without re-scrubbing the call.

 I would add a **Click to Swap** interaction to the Hero/Queue stack.
 Clicking a queued suggestion would promote it to the Hero slot and push the current Hero back into the Queue, preserving the single-hero layout while allowing manual inspection.